Les verbes pronominaux: pronominal verbs in French

 When conjugating pronominal verbs, we have to remember the following things:

-• The reflexive pronoun comes after the personal pronoun and before the conjugated form of the verb.
-As shown in the table above, the reflexive pronoun always matches the personal pronoun.
+• The reflexive pronoun comes after the subject pronoun and before the conjugated verb.
+As shown in the table above, the reflexive pronoun always matches the subject pronoun.

 Example: